vishalveerareddy123/Lynkr/README.md

 ### Provider-specific behaviour

-- **Databricks** – Mirrors Anthropic’s hosted behaviour.
+- **Databricks** – Mirrors Anthropic's hosted behaviour.
 Automatic policy web fallbacks (`needsWebFallback`) can trigger an extra `web_fetch`, and the upstream service executes dynamic pages on your behalf.
-- **Azure Anthropic** – Requests are normalised to Azure’s payload shape.
+- **Azure Anthropic** – Requests are normalised to Azure's payload shape.
 The proxy disables automatic `web_fetch` fallbacks to avoid duplicate tool executions; instead, the assistant surfaces a diagnostic message and you can trigger the tool manually if required.
+- **Ollama** – Connects to locally-running Ollama models.
+Tool definitions are filtered out since Ollama doesn't support native tool calling.
+System prompts are merged into the first user message.
+Response format is converted from Ollama's format to Anthropic-compatible content blocks.
+Best used for simple text generation tasks or as a cost-effective development environment.
-- In both cases, `web_search` and `web_fetch` run locally.
+- In all cases, `web_search` and `web_fetch` run locally.
 They do not execute JavaScript, so pages that render data client-side (Google Finance, etc.) will return scaffolding only.
 Prefer JSON/CSV quote APIs (e.g. Yahoo chart API) when you need live financial data.

 ---